-The Rules and Regulations of the Historic District Commission may be amended after public meeting by an affirmative vote of not less than three members of the Commission, provided that such amendment shall first have been presented in writing at a public meeting preceding that at which the vote is taken.
+The Rules and Regulations of the Fruit Street Historic District Commission may be amended after public meeting by an affirmative vote of a majority of the members present, provided that such amendment shall first have been presented in writing at a public meeting preceding that at which the vote is taken.
 The Commission shall file a copy of any such amendments with the Office of the City Clerk.